elastic/endpoint-package/PACKAGE.md

 ### Versioning

 Most of this section is still TODO but if we update the mapping in a way that is not a breaking change we'll probably need to update the version of the package.
-To update the package version specified here:
+The package version is specified here:
 <https://github.com/elastic/package-registry/blob/master/dev/packages/example/endpoint-1.0.0/manifest.yml#L5>

+## Updating the package in staging

+Once testing is complete, open a PR to the package registry against the `master` branch.
+Once the changes are merged into the `master` branch, a new docker image will automatically be built with the package changes.
+There is still a manual step of pushing the docker image to the staging environment that is currently done by the Ingest Management team.

+Once the Endpoint team is given access to push the docker image to staging, the steps will be outlined here.

+## Updating the schema

+After making the necessary changes to the mapping, generate the new [schema files](schema/v1) as outlined in this [README](scripts/event_schema_generator/README.md)

+Lastly, PR the changes to this repo.